-Ethiopia RUFIP II (2012-2019) CBINReM (2013-2019) PASIDP-II (2017-2024) PCDP III (2015-2019) LLRP (2019-2025) Received basic spatial data on location and type of the interventions.
+Ethiopia RUFIP II (2012- 2019) CBINReM (2013-2019) PASIDP-II (2017- 2024) PCDP III (2015- 2019) LLRP (2019- 2025) Received basic spatial data on location and type of the interventions.
 Projects provided capacity building and hard/software of GT.
 Data used for M&E purposes.
 A management information system (MIS) supporting the project M&E was setup with a GIS component.
 Unclear if and to what extend GT was used for designing for surface drainage and flood risk models.
 1) GIS technology to support the facilitation of integrated watershed management planning, by providing training to federal, regional, district, and community level experts (training-of-trainers).
 2) Soil erosion can be estimated with models, predicting average erosion rates on field slopes based on rainfall, soil type, topography, crop system and management practices.
 3) Organic carbon in soils can be assessed using infrared spectroscopy, using a spectral library approach consisting of spectral signatures of soil samples representing the soils in the target area.
 Overall Rating - Moderately Satisfactory Projects are aware of and realize the potential GT.
 Kyrgyzstan LMDP II (2014 - 2021)" Spatial database shared with the evaluation team was of poor quality and lacking metadata Project developed a web-based map of interventions.
 However, well-defined intervention areas (treated pasture sites) are required to apply time series analysis of vegetation indices (NDVI, EVI) of the rehabilitated pastures.
 Therefore, GT did not produce any conclusive results.
-Predictions of irrigation requirement for specific crops can be approximated once calibrated (area, crop types).
-Overall Rating - Moderately Unsatisfactory Project staff aware of the potential of spatial information and applications.
+1) Predictions of irrigation requirement for specific crops can be approximated once calibrated (area, crop types).
+2) Detections of crop growth anomalies hinting to potential crop underperformance ('early warning') through crop monitoring based on spectral reflectance patterns of phonological crop stages 3) Yield predictions models are still speculative and complex to implement, 4) Pasture vegetation composition or productivity can be efficiently monitored using remotes sensing measurements (using vegetation indices, vegetation time series, spectral signatures).
+5) Tracking of animal movements with GPS collars to better understand the Overall Rating - Moderately Unsatisfactory Project staff aware of the potential of spatial information and applications.
 Data collected was not useful to arrive at reliable conclusions.